News and Updates

 While working with Barbara, I gained a lot of insight about what was working well and what needed some tweaking here and there.
 But the biggest takeaway was a genuine surprise.
 I’d written Thunderhead Rising as a mystery thriller.
 “But you’ve written a thriller,” said Barbara.
 To paraphrase her, she said that murders happen in thrillers all the time, and she believes Thunderhead Rising is a suspense thriller rather than a mystery.

 The more I thought about it, the more I knew she was right.
 This was a game changer.
 So I brought the storylines together more seamlessly to create more high-octane suspense.
-But the integrity of the story remains, and the changes are working well.
+But the integrity of the story remained, and the changes worked well.
 Thank you, Barbara!

 Do you know the difference between crime fiction, a mystery and a thriller?
 Check out my blog on Crime Fiction here.

-And since I did several critique and beta reader swaps with some wonderful writers whose work I really enjoyed reading and getting feedback from, I decided to write a two-part blog on beta readers, editors and critiquers.
+And since I did several critique and beta reader swaps with some wonderful writers whose work I really enjoyed reading and whose feedback was so helpful, I decided to write a two-part blog on beta readers, editors and critiquers.
 The blogs have turned out to be very popular.
 You can read Part 1, Beta Readers, here.
 And check out the Part 2 blog, Editors and Critiquers, here.

 (Insider tip: If you subscribe to this website, you’ll be the first to know when new blogs come out.)